 We are closely related to the experimental literature on learning and bandit problems.
-This literature studies the exploration-exploitation trade-off-the choice between receiving a known payoff and an unknown but potentially higher payoff.
-A similar choice is present in our experiment.
-Most bandit literature is theoretical and concerned with finding the right balance between exploiting actions with known rewards and exploring new actions with uncertain rewards (see Slivkins et al. 2019 for an introduction).
+This literature studies the exploration-exploitation trade-off-the choice between actions, some of which have unknown distributions of payoffs.
+Most bandit literature is theoretical and concerned with finding the right balance between exploiting actions with known rewards and exploring new actions with uncertain rewards (Bergemann and Valimaki, 2006; see Slivkins et al., 2019 for a modern introduction).
 Empirically, there is no consensus on whether people under-explore or over-explore.
-Some papers find evidence of under-exploration (Anderson, 2012; Banovetz, 2020; Hudja and Woods, 2024), while other do not (Kwon, 2020; Hoelzemann and Klein, 2021).
-We contribute by providing further evidence for under-exploration in a more naturalistic framework.
-In our study, participants tend to choose the Pooling task-they exploit even though exploration is optimal.
-Our second contribution to this literature is identifying the mechanisms behind under-exploration - Failure to Anticipate Inference and Failure to Plan.
-Merlo and Schotter 1999 and Merlo and Schotter 2003 show that people learn less when they receive payoffs for their actions.
+Some papers find evidence of underexploration (Anderson, 2012; Banovetz, 2020; Hudja and Woods, 2024), while other do not (Kwon, 2020; Hoelzemann and Klein, 2021).
+We contribute by providing further evidence for under-exploration in a relatively more naturalistic framework.
+Our second contribution to this literature is identifying mechanisms that contribute to under-exploration - Failure to Anticipate Inference and Failure to Plan.
+Merlo and Schotter, 1999, 2003 show that people learn less when they receive payoffs for their actions.
 Our experiment illustrates this result in a straightforward, non-strategic setting.
 A small payoff from the trial task may distract participants from thinking about the hiring stage and the inference required for it.

-We also relate to the behavioral literature on failures of strategic and contingent reasoning.
-People fail to make the right choice in strategic settings, where it requires thinking about others' actions and beliefs and learning from others' behavior (Milgrom and Roberts 1986; Eyster and Rabin 2005; Esponda and Pouzo 2017; Dal Bó et al. 2018; Eyster 2019; Calford and Cason 2024).
-We contribute by showing that some of these results are not necessarily tied to a strategic setting.
-People fail to consider inference and plan their strategy even in a non-strategic setup.
-In particular, experimental research has shown that people fail to use backward induction in strategic games (Johnson et al. (2002); Binmore et al. (2002); Levitt et al. (2011); Dufwenberg and Van Essen (2018)).
-One of the mechanisms we identify in our experiment-Failure to Plan-is a non-strategic analog of failure of backward induction.
-This mechanism shows that the difficulty of backward induction extends beyond strategic settings.
-Literature on failures of contingent reasoning shows that people make mistakes when they need to evaluate multiple hypothetical scenarios (Esponda and Vespa 2014; Martínez-Marquina et al. 2019).
-Our paper suggests that the difficulty of contingent reasoning applies not only to exogenous hypothetical events but also to hypothetical events arising from an individual's own choices (Niederle and Vespa, 2023).
+We also relate to the behavioral literature on failures of strategic reasoning.
+People fail to make the right choice in strategic settings, where it requires thinking about others' actions and beliefs (Milgrom and Roberts, 1986; Eyster and Rabin, 2005; Esponda and Pouzo, 2017; Dal Bó et al., 2018; Eyster, 2019; Calford and Cason, 2024).
+We contribute by showing that people fail to consider inference and plan their strategy even in a non-strategic setup.
+In particular, experimental research has shown that people fail to use backward induction in strategic games (Johnson et al., 2002; Binmore et al., 2002; Levitt et al., 2011; Dufwenberg and Van Essen, 2018).
+One of the mechanisms we identify in our experiment-Failure to Plan-is a non-strategic analog of failure of backward induction, demonstrating that the difficulty of backward induction extends beyond strategic settings.